 I’m increasingly aware about my purchases at the meat counter.
 As a mother of two little ones, I’m concerned with how the animal was raised and what added hormones or antibiotics it was given (or better yet, what it wasn’t given).
-I want meat and poultry that I can feel good about serving to my children.

 Why buy meat from Whole Foods Market?